 Explore 600,000 acres of pristine forest in San Bernardino National Forest, frolic on 3,000 acres of crystal clear blue lake at Big Bear Lake, hike on hundreds of miles of hiking trails, ski at one of Southern California’s premier ski resorts, or simply relax by the pool.
 Also nearby are biking trails, opportunities for fishing, bouldering, and even a year-round alpine slide.

-Whether you decide to spend your days exploring the rugged outdoors or simply relaxing close to your vacation home, our team at Big Bear Vacations has many suggestions for fun things for you to do.
+Whether you decide to spend your days exploring the rugged outdoors of the Big Bear area or simply relaxing close to your Big Bear houses for rent, our team at Big Bear Vacations has many suggestions for fun things for you to do.

 Visiting Big Bear in the Summer